MixinNetwork/mixin/doc/mixin-kernel-node-operations.md

   --input FUNDING_TRANSACTION_HASH)
 ```

 The builder signs the funding input and references the RPC node's current consensus transaction.
-Inspect the payload before broadcasting it:
+It creates no change output; its default `--amount` is the required pledge amount.
+Confirm the node's network identifier with `getinfo`, then inspect the funding input, amount, signer, and payee before broadcasting:

 ```bash
 ./mixin decoderawtransaction --raw "$PLEDGE_RAW" ./mixin decodenodepledgetransaction --raw "$PLEDGE_RAW"
 ```

-Broadcast it and retain both the raw transaction and returned hash
+Broadcast it and retain both the raw transaction and returned hash:

 ```bash
 ./mixin --node http://127.0.0.1:6860 \
   sendrawtransaction --raw "$PLEDGE_RAW"
 ```

-The pledge becomes effective only after it appears in a finalized snapshot.
-Verify that `gettransaction` returns a `snapshot` field and that `listallnodes` reports the signer as `PLEDGING`:
+Submission success alone does not establish finalization.
+To check the queried node's ledger state, verify that `gettransaction` returns a `snapshot` field and that `listallnodes` reports the signer as `PLEDGING`:

 ```bash
 ./mixin --node http://127.0.0.1:6860 \